 Wylie Independent School District is taking down a controversial assignment given to middle school students after angry parents and police unions confronted the district.

 “We’re going to learn from this and move forward,” Ian Halperin, spokesperson for Wylie I.S.D., stated,

 About 400 eighth graders received an assignment this week by social studies teachers while learning about the Bill of Rights.

-They were asked to recreate political cartoons depicting the current events, including the murder of George Floyd by Minneapolis police officers.
+They were asked to recreate political cartoons depicting current events, including the death of George Floyd at the hands of Minneapolis police officers.

 A cartoon by David Fitzsimmons shows Floyd replaced by other Black men, dying at the hands of other individuals including a slave trader, a KKK member and a law enforcement officer.

 “The material that was used in this particular incident was not material that was approved as part of our curriculum,” Halperin said.
 “It’s not something that the district has vetted.
 It was not from a site that was approved, education site, so it was not something that should’ve been in the hands of students.”